Meet Carolina Alumni

-Matt Fellowes (Ph.D., 2002, Chief Innovation Officer of Morningstar).
+Matt Fellowes (Ph.D., 2002, Head of United Income from Capital One).
 Matt Fellowes is the Chief Innovation Office of Morningstar.
 In this capacity, Matt is responsible for developing, implementing and managing new business and product ideas throughout the organization.
 Prior to this role, Fellowes was the founder and CEO of HelloWallet, which was acquired by Morningstar in 2014.
 HelloWallet is a reflection of Matt’s commitment to democratize access to independent financial advice for all workers.

 Before founding HelloWallet, Matt was a Fellow at the Brookings Institution.
 His consumer finance work has been published in academic journals and covered in top media around the world, including feature stories in BusinessWeek, USA Today, the New York Times, NBC Nightly News, CBS Evening News, and ABC World News, among others.
 Matt has testified in front of the U.S. Congress and State Houses across the country and advised dozens of elected officials, businesses, and banking regulatory agencies on consumer finance issues.